FuelLabs/fuels-ts/apps/docs/src/guide/types/native-parameters.md

 # Native Parameter Types

-Below you can find examples of how to convert between common native contract input and output types:
+Below you can find examples of how to convert between common native Sway program input and output types:

 - [`Address`](#address)
 - [`ContractId`](#contractid)